brodkemd/templatize_dir/README.md

 # C: How to use this command:

    **Note**
-      You can see the following information by typing template only.
+      You can see the following information by typing "template" in the terminal.
 Namely:

       template